-Note that, while it’s fine keeping the wolves at bay by picking up the Blinds here and there, doubling up would be even better, and this is another reason why pushing tends to be the only alternative to folding in this kind of situation.
-Of course, although it would be a mistake to be too selective – better to push with an amount of chips that doubles up to a workable stack than fold away to peanuts in the hope of hitting a premium hand – there’s no need to go all-in with anything as soon as we hit the danger zone.
-But the idea is to avoid limping, calling, or even 3-betting small pre-flop, and not be afraid to push.
-If the result is elimination, then so be it.
-Better to go out having given ourselves a good chance of either improving our stack or doubling up, than folding or frittering away our stack.
+While it’s valuable to fend off threats by sporadically grabbing the Blinds, doubling up would be an optimal outcome, which introduces another rationale for why pushing often becomes the sole alternative to folding under these circumstances.
+Even though it’s a misstep to be excessively selective – it’s preferable to push with a chip amount that doubles up to a functional stack than to fold away in anticipation of acquiring a premium hand – there’s no requirement to instantly go all-in upon hitting the danger zone.
+However, it’s vital to abstain from limping, calling, or even 3-betting small pre-flop, and not fear pushing.
+If elimination is the result, so be it.
+It’s superior to depart having provided ourselves a substantial chance of either amplifying our stack or doubling up, than folding or negligently depleting our stack.